Sopwith Triplane: Introduction

 No. 1 Naval Squadron became fully operational with the Triplane by December 1916, but the squadron did not see any significant action until February 1917, when it relocated from Furnes to Chipilly.
 No. 8 Naval Squadron received its Triplanes in February 1917.
 Nos.
-9 and 10 Naval Squadrons equipped with the type between April and May 1917.
+9 and 10 naval squadrons equipped with the type between April and May 1917.

 All but one British Triplane were dispatched to squadrons based in France; this sole aircraft was instead sent to the Aegean, although its service details and purpose there is largely unknown, only that its use was curtailed after a crash-landing in Salonika on 26 March 1917.
 Aside from the British, the only other major operator of the Triplane was a French naval squadron based at Dunkirk, which received 17 aircraft.
 A single example was shipped to the United States for exhibition purposes in December 1917.
 Furthermore, the Imperial Russian Air Service also operated a single Triplane during the latter half of 1917, its fate being unknown.

 The Triplane's combat debut was highly successful.
 The new fighter's exceptional rate of climb and high service ceiling gave it a marked advantage over the Albatros D.III, though the Triplane was slower in a dive.
-During April 1917, Manfred von Richthofen, better known as The Red Baron, commented that the Triplane was the best Allied fighter at that time, a sentiment that was echoed by other German senior officers such as Ernst von Hoeppner.
+During April 1917, Manfred von Richthofen, better known as the "Red Baron", commented that the Triplane was the best Allied fighter at that time, a sentiment that was echoed by other German senior officers such as Ernst von Hoeppner.
 Multiple Triplanes were captured and subject to considerable evaluation and study.
 The Germans were so impressed by the aircraft's performance that it spawned a brief triplane craze among German aircraft manufacturers.
 Their efforts resulted in no fewer than 34 different prototypes, including the Fokker V.4, prototype of the successful Fokker Dr.I.

 Pilots nicknamed the aircraft the Tripehound or simply the Tripe.
 The Triplane was famously flown by "B" Flight 10 Naval Squadron, better known as the "Black Flight".
-This all-Canadian flight was commanded by the ace Raymond Collishaw.
-Their aircraft, named Black Maria, Black Prince, Black George, Black Death and Black Sheep, were distinguishable by their black-painted fins and cowlings.
+This all-Canadian flight was commanded by ace Raymond Collishaw.
+Their aircraft, named Black Maria, Black Prince, Black George, Black Death, and Black Sheep, were distinguishable by their black-painted fins and cowlings.
 The Black Flight claimed 87 German aircraft in three months while equipped with the Triplane.
 Collishaw scored 34 of his eventual 60 victories in the aircraft, making him the top Triplane ace.